-The Bachelor of Science degree requires a minimum grade of "C-" in all REC courses specified for the major, minor, and degree.
-All REC core and REC option courses must be completed prior to enrollment in REC 463, Practicum.
+Students majoring or minoring in Recreation and Park Administration are required to attain a minimum grade of "C" in all REC courses and a 2.5 or better average in all REC courses.
+All REC core and REC option courses must be completed prior to enrollment in REC 463, Senior Practicum.